DinoChiesa/Apigee-Java-WsSec-Signature-2/README.md

 - When signing
   - signing either or both of the soap:Body, and the wssec:Security/wsu:Timestamp element, and optionally signing SignatureConfirmation elements.
 Signing both Body and Timestamp is highly recommended.
-  - injecting a Timestamp element if one does not exist
+  - injecting a Timestamp element if one does not exist, with an expiry, optionally
   - injecting one or more SignatureConfirmation elements as necessary

 - When validating
   - validating all signatures
   - checking that either the Body, or the Timestamp, or both, have been signed.
+  - checking the Timestamp expiry, and optionally the maximum lifetime of the signed document
   - checking signatures via public keys embedded in X509v3 certificates.
   - Obtaining the certificates to use to Validate in one of two ways: either in the signed document itself, or as configuration to the Validate step.